Seafood Seasoning Recipe – For Grill or Oven

 It’s important to have a go to seafood seasoning.
-From Salmon, to shrimp, to Halibut, this easy homemade seafood seasoning is sugar free, has a touch of heat, a touch of savory, and a punch of flavor for the delicate flavors of seafood.
+From Salmon, to crab cakes, to shrimp, or Halibut, this easy homemade seafood seasoning is a blend of spices that has a touch of heat, a touch of savory, and a punch of flavor for the delicate flavors of seafood.

-When looking at the best combination for an all purpose seafood seasoning, our approach is a mix of flavors that won’t overpower what is typically a very delicate fish (especially white fish like halibut, cod, or tilapia).
+When looking at good seafood seafood seasoning, our approach is a mix of flavors that won’t overpower what is typically a very delicate fish (especially white fish like halibut, cod, or tilapia).

 For any seasoning or rub, we follow the basic principles of sweet, salt, savory, and heat.
 You can read more about that in our post for the Ultimate Homemade Dry Rub.
 Specific to seafood, we like to emulate a salt and savory mouth feel and avoid sugar because seafood is often cooked or grilled at high temperatures.
 Sugar can easily burn when cooked quickly at high heat.